lkrms/pretty-php/docs/Rules.md

 <small>(optional, `processList()`, priority 400)</small>

-Newlines are suppressed between parameters in function declarations that have no promoted constructor parameters.
+Newlines are suppressed in parameter lists with no promoted constructor parameters and no trailing comma.

 ### `Drupal` (1)